Clear casing made through transparent plastic molding, offering excellent visibility and precision for electronic enclosures.

 Demolding Draft for Clear Parts

-Clear plastic parts are more prone to scratching, so their demolding drafts need to be larger than those of regular parts.
+Clear plastic parts are more prone to scratching, so their demolding drafts need to be larger than those of regular plastic parts.
 The draft angle should also account for the material and wall thickness, with more shrinkage requiring a larger draft.

 PC (Polycarbonate): Known for its high viscosity and strong holding force, PC is more prone to scratching, so a draft angle of 1.5° to 2° is recommended.